 Of course, many companies are already working on introducing digital elements, like machine translation, into their operations.
 However, simply adding these ‘elements’ is not the future-proof solution that we are looking for.

 This approach overlooks the fundamental difference between pushing files through a traditional, cascaded supply chain and a truly integrated, re-invented supply chain where talent, data and finance lie at its very core, and whose DNA is fundamentally digital.

 This new breed of translation supply chain is more direct, connected, scalable and rapid than a traditional supply chain.
 The main difference is that the new translation supply chain enables centralized data to travel across the extended enterprise.

 Why do digital supply networks have a distinct advantage over traditional supply chains in the translation industry?

 This change from a traditional supply chain to a digital supply network is always considered an upgrade when companies embed it into their operations.
 After all, digital technology initiates organizational change in critical touch points for translation.
 This is seen on many levels of the translation project management.

-Finally, it changes the role and value of that data, making it more useful for global expansion and enable better resource planning.
+Finally, it changes the role and value of that data, making it more useful for global expansion and enabling better resource planning.
 Last but not least, it can help companies to mass-produce translation as effectively as they mass-customize their products or services.